mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Perl/index.md

 ![MAMP](Perl.png)

 *  **Make Perl directly available on the command line**
-   If you check this option, you can use this version of Perl on the command line by just typing `perl`.
+   Check this option to make the current Perl version available on the command line.
+MAMP PRO uses aliases to provide this functionality.
+When this option is checked the following is added to your `~/.profile` file.

+{% highlight php %}

+alias perl='/Applications/MAMP/Library/bin/perl'
+alias cpan='/Applications/MAMP/Library/bin/cpan'

+{% endhighlight %}

 ---